mduhagon/web-201-heroku-flask-template/README.md

 Before deploy, a small extra step.
 Remember we need 2 environment variables for the sample code to work.
 DATABASE_URL is by default provided by Heroku because we have a DB attached to our app.
 The second env variable is something we define, so we need to set it manually as a Heroku config variable:

+(here again for DATABASE_URL you need to use the real value provided by the mentor)
 ```
+sudo heroku config:set DATABASE_URL=mysql://XXXXXXXXX:YYYYYYYYY@ZZZZZZZZZZZ.cbetxkdyhwsb.us-east-1.rds.amazonaws.com:3306/KKKKKKKKK
 sudo heroku config:set GOOGLE_MAPS_API_KEY=ssdfsdfsAAqfdfsuincswdfgcxhmmjzdfgsevfh
 ```